Tutorial to develop a Spyder plugin#

 toolbar.add_application_toolbar(container.pomodoro_timer_toolbar)

-Pomodoro timer toolbar buttons
+Pomodoro timer toolbar in Spyder, with start, pause and stop buttons

-Also, if we check the menu “View > Toolbars”, we find that there is a new entry there corresponding to our toolbar.
+If we check the View ‣ Toolbars menu, there should be a new entry corresponding to our toolbar.

-"""Spyder terminal default configuration."""
+"""Spyder-Pomodoro-Timer default configuration."""

 # --- Constants